SamvelRaja/google-maps-addon/README.md

   latitude : 'Your latitude',
   longitude : 'Your longitude',
-  zoom : 'Your prefered zooming level', marker : {
+  zoom : 'Your prefered zooming level',
-    latitude : 'Your marker latitude if empty will takes up the center latitude', longitude : 'Your marker longitude if empty will takes up the center longitude', title : 'Your title, if not provided it takes up as empty string' }
   //Mouse events
   click : function (event){
+    //I promise a callback is assured for the particular event so
+    //have code here
+  },
+  marker : {
+    latitude : 'Your marker latitude if empty will takes up the center latitude', longitude : 'Your marker longitude if empty will takes up the center longitude', title : 'Your title, if not provided it takes up as empty string', animation : 'DROP' || 'BOUNCE',
+    timeout : timeout after the window loads, icon : 'Specify the path of the icon',
+    //Mouse events
+    click : function (event){
-    //I promise a callback is assured for the particular event
+      //I promise a callback is assured for the particular event so
-    //your code here
+      //have code here
+    }
   }

 }
 ```
 Supported Mouse events